dsusco/tp.net-armageddon.org/_site/_faqs/assaults.md

 ---
 name: Assaults
 ---
-Do assaults occur when an neither player takes an engage action?
+Do assaults occur when neither player takes an engage action?
 : No, they never automatically occur.